zapdos352/CO2Zero/README.md

 - This aerogel have a CO2 absorption flux of 1.5 mmol/m2 s ¹ ;
 - Can be used at least 4 days;
 - Is more efficient than other membrane filters like PP;
+- You can create an X-membrane system to further increase the efficiency of the filter

 ### Notes